golfvert/WIS2-GlobalCacheMonitoring/README.md

 2. Configure all ENV variable required (Connection to MQTT brokers, delays, whether to republish messages, log them,...) in the compose file.
 Options in the compose file are documented in the file itself.
 3. Start the docker stack using docker-compose.yml with `docker compose up -d`

 You can connect to the system where you started the container using http://@IP_Address:1880.
-It is possible to update the flows to tweak this to your needs.
 This web interface is not password protected.
 It can be protected, eg. using traefik to proxy NodeRed and add authentication and secured (HTTPS) access.